henry-yeh/DeepACO/smtwtp/README.md

-Run the utils.py to generate the test datasets.
+Run `python utils.py` to generate the test datasets.